crypter001/crypter001/README.md

 # 💫 About Me:
-👯 I’m very passionate about WEB DEV and Python.<br>🤝 Working as a Freelance Web and Python Developer.<br>🌱 I’m currently studying bachelor's of technology in Comp.
+👯 I’m very passionate about WEB DEV , Data Science and Python.<br>🤝 Working as a Freelance Web and Python Developer.<br>🌱 I’m currently studying bachelor's of technology in Comp.
 Science.<br>💬 Ask me about Good First issues & Exciting projects to work on.<br>⚡ Fun fact : loves the 80s music

 ## 🌐 Socials: